cdisc-org/DataExchange-ODM-LinkML/docs/Branching.md

     required: true
   TargetTransitionRef:
     name: TargetTransitionRef
-    description: 'TargetTransition reference: Provides a reference to a Transition element.'
+    description: 'TargetTransition reference: TargetTransition provides a reference to a Transition element that is the target of a branching.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     multivalued: true